Aliases for H2BC21 Gene

 GeneCards Summary for H2BC21 Gene

 H2BC21 (H2B Clustered Histone 21) is a Protein Coding gene.
 Diseases associated with H2BC21 include Alpha-Thalassemia/Mental Retardation Syndrome, X-Linked and Vaccinia.
-Among its related pathways are Metabolism of proteins and Signaling by Wnt.
-An important paralog of this gene is H2BC6.
+Among its related pathways are DNA Double-Strand Break Repair and Cellular Senescence (REACTOME).
+An important paralog of this gene is H2BC4.

 UniProtKB/Swiss-Prot Summary for H2BC21 Gene

 Core component of nucleosome.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling.